cyberbunny111/41189---Reflective-Portfolio/README.md

 # What were the challenges I have encountered/observed and how well (did I/my team) handle them?

+This week Taylor and I are working on our part of the final assessment, we are doing the Markov Model part of the assessment together.
+We scheduled to meet up during our normal class time at the campus.
+Our focus is on creating and testin g the Pythonn code for the Markov model and in addition to this I worked on analysis the similarities between the random walks model and the Markov process.
+We have found a couple of websites and Github reposotories relating to a Python code for the model however, a huge challenge is actually altering the code so that it aligns with our topic of COVID-19 and the Australian housing market.

 # What would I do better next time and with what anticipated results?

 # What theory proved to be useful and why?
 What have I learnt from this?